openstack/manila/doc/source/user/create-and-manage-shares.rst

   ``--lock-visibility`` and ``--lock-deletion`` in the Manila OpenStack command for creating access rules.
 A reason (``--lock-reason``) can also be provided.
   Only the user that placed the lock, system administrators and services will be able to manipulate such access rules.
+In case the deletion of the access rule was locked, Manila will also place an additional lock on the share, to ensure it will not be deleted and cause disconnections.

 Allow read-write access
 ~~~~~~~~~~~~~~~~~~~~~~~